 James Vela-McConnell is a Fellow of the Ford Foundation and has been teaching at Augsburg College since the fall of 1997.
 He received his bachelor’s degree, majoring in sociology and minoring in psychology, from Loyola University in New Orleans, graduating at the top of his class in 1990.
 At Loyola, he received the Dux Sociologicus Award—“Leader in Sociology.”
 James received his master’s (1993) and Doctorate (1997) degrees at Boston College, where he also won the Donald J. White Teaching Excellence Award for Sociology in 1996.
 His areas of specialization are social psychology, social inequality, and qualitative research methodology & feminist epistemology.

 Previously, James examined friendships.
 His essay, “The Sociology of Friendship” appears in the second volume of The Cambridge Handbook of Sociology (Cambridge University Press, 2017).
 In his most recent book—Unlikely Friends: Bridging Ties and Diverse Friendships (New York: Lexington Books, 2011).
 In this research monograph, he examines those rare friendships that cross the socially constructed boundaries of gender, race, class, sexual orientation, nationality, religion, and ability.

 James’s first book is titled Who Is My Neighbor?
 Social Affinity in a Modern World (Albany: State University of New York Press, 1999).
 This book was nominated for the C. Wright Mills Award, the highest honor for a sociology book published in the field of social problems.
 Finally, his master’s thesis, “Reflections on the ‘Death of Marxism,’” appears in the book What’s Left: Radical Politics in the Postcommunist Era (by Charles Derber, et al., Amherst: University of Massachusetts Press, 1995).

-James currently resides in the southwest metro with his partner, Matthew McCright.
+James currently resides in downtown Minneapolis with his partner, Matthew McCright.
 When he’s not teaching, he enjoys reading fiction, traveling, recreational cycling, and flying kites.

 - B.A.
 Loyola University